What Is Phylum Protozoa? Classification, Characters, Example

 Conclusion

-So, friend, I hope that you have liked the given information about phylum protozoa.
-If you liked this article then share it with your friends.
+So, friend, I hope you have enjoyed the information about the phylum protozoa.
+If you did, please share this article with your friends.

 Thank you so much